ethanSanchezD/Convertor/README.md

 <h1 align="center">Java Converter</h1>

   <p align="center">
     The Java Converter is a versatile and user-friendly desktop application designed to perform various unit conversions effortlessly.
-This project aims to develop a robust, efficient, and intuitive tool that allows users to convert between different measurement units seamlessly.
+This project aims to develop a robust, efficient, and intuitive tool that allows users to convert between different currency measurement units seamlessly.
     <br />
     <a href="https://github.com/ethanSanchezD/Java-Converter"><strong>Explore the docs »</strong></a>
     <br />
     <br />
-    <a href="#example-usage">View Demo</a>
+    <a href="#usage-examples">View Demo</a>
     ·
     <a href="https://github.com/othneildrew/Best-README-Template/tree/master">README-Template</a>
   </p>